AddSearch/search-ui/README.md

 | clearOtherFilters | boolean | false | Clear all other filters when the value of this filter changes.
 Works with RADIO_GROUP, SELECT_LIST, and TABS filters |
 | options | Object | n/a | Object containing filtering options |

-The options object can contain multiple filtering options.
-If the type is *Tabs*, *Select list*, or *Radio group*, just one of the options can be activated at the any given time.
-If the filter type is *Checkbox* or *Tags*, any number of filters can be activated.
+The *options* object can contain multiple filtering options.
+If the type is *Tabs*, *Select list*, or *Radio group*, just one of the options can be activated at any given time.
+If the filter type is *Checkbox* or *Tags*, multiple filters can be activated.
-The option key is shared across filter components, so all filters with the same key are enabled when any of the filters with that key is clicked.
+The option *key* (appleProducts in the example above) is shared across filter components.
+All filters with the same *key* are enabled and disabled simultaneously.
+Because of this, you can have several filter components controlling the same filter.
+For example, radio button list on desktop view and a select list on mobile.

 Fields in ```options```: